Set-top

 electronics that 'catch' the incoming signal.

-- In order to save storage space, disk
+(4) The decoder - In order to save storage space, disk bandwidth,

-bandwidth, and network bandwidth, programming is usually encoded
+and network bandwidth, programming is usually encoded (compressed)

-(compressed) before being sent over the network to the STB.
-Thus, the
+before being sent over the network to the STB.
+Thus, the end-user

 (subscriber) needs a decoder to decode (uncompress among other things)